Commissioner – Don Brenner

 Trading is allowed during the regular season and the off-season.

 The Vintage Hockey League trading deadline during the regular season is through and up to game 60 .
-Each Wednesday at Midnight will be the deadline.
+Each Wednesday at Midnight will be the deadline to reporting trades.
+Both teams MUST confirm the trade for it to be processed.

 Any trade made after the trading deadline for that season does not become official until the completion of that season.